 Be alert for patterns of behavior within your own life that may have – over time – become dull and unproductive.

 Ruts can sometimes be hard to change, but acknowledging that you’re in one is half the battle.

 Stay out of boring ruts by periodically challenging yourself.
 Learn something new.
 Get involved with a group that interests you or take up a new hobby.
 For instance, you can:

 - Take a hike in your area and explore the natural beauty of nature around you.

 - Learn how to speak another language, even if it’s only one new word daily.

-- Start volunteering at an organization near you where they need help.
+- Consider volunteering at an organization near you where they need help.
 For example, if you love animals, find out about local shelters or animal rescues looking for volunteers who can do things like walk dogs and clean cages at no cost.

 - Take up cooking classes or sign up for one of the many online courses available today that teach everything from basic knife skills to advanced cooking techniques.